Evaluation

 What Is LegalBench (Domain-Specific Benchmark)?

 LegalBench is a collaboratively built benchmark for measuring legal reasoning in large language models.
-It comprises over 160 tasks across five categories — rule application, rule conclusion, interpretation, rhetorical understanding, and issue spotting — designed by legal scholars working with ML researchers.
+It comprises over 160 tasks across five categories. rule application, rule conclusion, interpretation, rhetorical understanding, and issue spotting. designed by legal scholars working with ML researchers.
 Tasks mirror activities lawyers actually perform: clause classification, contract review, statutory interpretation, rule extraction.
-It is one of the canonical domain-specific LLM benchmarks alongside MedQA (medicine), HumanEval (code), and FinanceBench (finance), and a useful directional signal for whether an LLM can serve in legal workflows.
+It is one of the canonical domain-specific LLM benchmarks alongside MedQA (medicine), SWE-Bench Verified (code), and FinanceBench (finance), and a useful directional signal for whether an LLM can serve in legal workflows.
+As of May 2026, frontier models including GPT-5.x, Claude Opus 4.7, and Gemini 3 Ultra cluster within 4-6 points on the original LegalBench split, which means the test no longer discriminates between top-tier systems on its own and must be paired with a domain golden dataset.

 Why LegalBench matters in production LLM and agent systems

 Legal AI applications carry asymmetric risk.
 A wrong contract interpretation can cost a client millions; a hallucinated case citation can sanction a lawyer.
-Generic LLM benchmarks tell you a model is fluent and broadly capable; they do not tell you whether it can read a force-majeure clause without missing a subordinate exception.
+Generic LLM evaluation tells you a model is fluent and broadly capable; it does not tell you whether it can read a force-majeure clause without missing a subordinate exception.
 LegalBench was built precisely for that gap.

 The pain shows up across roles.
-ML engineers picking a model for a contract-review product see strong MMLU scores and ship, only to find the model misclassifies obvious indemnity clauses on the firm’s actual contracts.
+ML engineers picking a model for a contract-review product see strong LLM leaderboard ranks and ship, only to find the model misclassifies obvious indemnity clauses on the firm’s actual contracts.
 Product leads at legal-tech companies promise “trained on legal data” without any benchmark evidence and lose enterprise deals to competitors who publish LegalBench numbers.
-Compliance leads at a law firm need evidence that the AI tool’s output quality is at least at the level of a junior associate before letting it touch client work.
+Compliance leads at a law firm need responsible AI evidence that output quality is at least at the level of a junior associate before letting it touch client work.

 In 2026, agentic legal workflows raise the bar further.
-A multi-step contract analyser may extract clauses, classify them, retrieve relevant precedent, and write a summary.
-Each step needs domain-specific evaluation, and end-to-end LegalBench tasks miss step-level failure modes.
+A multi-step contract analyser may extract clauses, classify them, retrieve relevant precedent through a RAG pipeline, and write a summary.
+Each step needs domain-specific evaluator coverage, and end-to-end LegalBench tasks miss step-level failure modes.
 Trajectory-level evaluation tied to LegalBench-style task slices is the right shape.

-FutureAGI runs LegalBench (and similar domain benchmarks) as one input to a broader evaluation pipeline.
+FutureAGI runs LegalBench (and similar domain benchmarks) as one input to a broader LLM evaluation framework.
 FutureAGI’s approach is to treat LegalBench as a calibration set, not a release gate by itself.
-The connection runs through versioned Dataset artefacts: a team imports the LegalBench task subset relevant to their product, attaches FactualAccuracy, AnswerRelevancy, and TaskCompletion evaluators, and runs Dataset.add_evaluation(...) against each candidate model.
-Results show LegalBench performance per model, but the dashboard pairs them with the team’s own internal evaluation cohort.
+The connection runs through versioned Dataset artefacts: a team imports the LegalBench task subset relevant to their product, attaches Groundedness, AnswerRelevancy, and TaskCompletion evaluators, and runs Dataset.add_evaluation(...) against each candidate model.
+Results show LegalBench performance per model, but the dashboard pairs them with the team’s own internal evaluation cohort and traceAI spans.

-For ongoing regression detection, the team runs regression-eval on both LegalBench and the internal cohort weekly.
+For ongoing regression detection, the team runs regression eval on both LegalBench and the internal cohort weekly.
 When an upstream provider model update silently shifts behaviour, the eval surfaces it within a day rather than after a client complaint.
+Unlike a leaderboard such as the one Stanford CRFM publishes, FutureAGI keeps every row connected to evaluator reasons, the trace span, and the production cohort that originally surfaced the case.

 Domain-benchmark quality combines benchmark slices with task-specific evaluators:

-• FactualAccuracy — for citation-heavy outputs, alignment with ground truth.
+• Groundedness. for citation-heavy outputs, alignment with provided source statute and case text.

 tc = TaskCompletion()